whatisjasongoldstein/ziggy/notes.md

 Stay woke.
-Then curl up in a ball and snooze.
-Then get up again and rip the squeaker out of your hedgehog.
+Then bark in your sleep. #VoteZiggy #FloppyEars

 ---